akshaydhayal/GreenTrack/README.md

-# GreenAI Business Optimizer 🌱
+# GreenTrack 🌱

+**Tracking sustainability**

-An AI-powered tool that helps small businesses reduce their carbon footprint and save money through intelligent sustainability recommendations.
+An AI-powered tool that helps small businesses track and reduce their carbon footprint while saving money through intelligent sustainability recommendations.

 Built for the **GEF2025 Hackathon: The AI-Powered Entrepreneur - Protecting the Future**